colorglass/seL4_rpi4/README.md

 ├── apps
 │   ├── can                 -- MCP2515 CAN controller driver.
 Depends on SPI.
 │   ├── comm                -- Communications system, with ringbuffer and RPCCall.
+│   ├── comm-crypto         -- [Obsolete] Basically the same as comm-crypto-block, with 280-byte plaintext block for each message.
+│   ├── comm-crypto-block   -- Encrypted communication between Raspi and GCS, with 64-byte plaintext blocks.
+Manually craft heartbeat messages.
+│   ├── comm-crypto-relay   -- [Crypto example] Encrypted communication between Pixhawk and GCS, relayed by Raspi.
+With 64-byte plaintext blocks.
+│   ├── comm-packet         -- Manually craft heartbeat messages.
-│   ├── comm-mavlink-relay  -- Relay plaintext messages, with SMP support.
+│   ├── comm-mavlink-relay  -- [Plaintext example] Relay plaintext messages, with SMP support.
 │   ├── comm-smaccm         -- SMACCM structure, periodic dispatcher and monitors.
 │   ├── comm-uart           -- Communications system, with no queues and no ringbuffer.
 │   ├── dencypt-test
 │   ├── empty
+│   ├── gcs-crypto          -- [Obsolete] Ground Control Station on Linux.
+Use 280-byte plaintext block for each message.
+│   ├── gcs-crypto-block    -- Ground Control Station on Linux.
+Use 64-byte plaintext blocks.
 │   ├── hello
 │   ├── hello-camkes-1      -- "hello world" example with CAmkES.
 │   ├── hello-camkes-2      -- CAmkES dataport/event tutorial.